 When Zipp revamped their most popular 303 wheelsets, they made them wider.
 The 303 Firecrest is now 25 mm internal (up from 21) and the 303 S is 23 mm (up from the super-narrow 17mm 302’s).
 Both widths establish these wheelsets among the benchmark road wheelsets on the market.
 Wider is definitely better, and the 23 mm internal on the 303 S is still plenty wide to support today’s all-road and gravel tires.
 In addition to the added width, both wheelsets are tubeless-only and feature a hookless bead that greatly simplifies rim construction and strengthens the bead against inevitable impacts.
 Check out the video to learn more.

-Hookless rim profiles are not new (they have been used in vehicle rims since… well… forever) and area so very common in mountain biking.
-Traditional, hooked carbon rims require extra steps and tooling to get that lip just right.
-And, that bead can reduce the impact tolerance of the rim.
+Hookless rim profiles are not new (they have been used in vehicle rims since… well… forever) and are also common in mountain biking.
+Traditional, hooked carbon rim beads are more susceptible to impacts and require extra steps and tooling to get that lip just right.
 Going hookless means a simpler, stronger carbon layup with thicker sidewalls and better impact resistance.
-But, as mentioned, it requires using tubeless tires which will be able to seat properly and stay in place on the flat, inner surface.
+But, as mentioned, it requires using tubeless tires which will be able to seat properly and stay in place on the flat inner surface.
 You can run the 303 S wheels with tubes, but you will still need to use tubeless tires, which have a thicker bead.
 Make sense?

 With that, max pressures are also ultra-low for those die-hard roadie purists.
 Yes, it’s 72 psi MAXIMUM.
 No, that’s not a typo and yes, that’s plenty more air pressure than you should ever put into an appropriate 28-32mm road tire.
 At 170 lbs, I vary between 50-65 psi, depending on the road tire width used.
 And, with gravel tires… we’re talking 35 psi max.
 Not once did I feel like I needed more pressure.
 And, not once did I feel slow or sluggish.
 Zipp even has a handy tire pressure calculator you can use.